-- the property "Multivalue" can be changed from "False" to "True", but not the other way around. - the property "Required" can be changed from "False" to "True", but not the other way around. - the property "Inherited" can be changed from "False" to "True", but not the other way around. - deleting an attribute from a template which has already been used to create entities is not possible.
+- the property Multivalue can be changed from False to True, but not the other way around. - the property Required can be changed from False to True, but not the other way around. - the property Inherited can be changed from False to True, but not the other way around. - deleting an attribute from a template which has already been used to create entities is not possible.

-Warning: This setting applies only to attributes of the "File" type.
+Warning: This setting applies only to attributes of the File type.

-To make searching for templates on a list easier, the user with permission can use the browser.
-By entering at least two characters of the search string, the user narrows the scope of the search results displayed on the list.
+To make searching for attributes on a list easier, the logged-on user can use the browser.
+By entering at least one character of the search string, the user narrows the scope of the search results displayed on the list.

-Templates NEW Search
+Templates